galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. What are the % of duplicate reads in the samples?
+> What are the % of duplicate reads in the samples?
 >
 > > ### {% icon solution %} Solution
 > >
-> > 1.
-TODO Answer for question1
+> > The results are similar to what we saw with FastQC.
+Most of the samples have ~50-60% duplicates but 2 samples, `MCL1-LE` and `MCL1-LF` have a higher number of duplicates (~70%).
 > >
 > {: .solution}
 >